 Save on hotel tariffs

-A smart tourist always compares the price with online booking agents to get an idea for best deals and hospitality.
-I have always believed in on spot booking instead of online booking, this saves my money from online hidden charges.
-Many of the online booking sites offer a huge discount but in reality, the spot booking is always cheaper.
+A smart tourist always compares the price with online booking agents to get an idea of the best deals and hospitality.
+I have always believed in on-spot booking instead of online booking, this saves my money from online hidden charges.
+Many online booking sites offer a huge discount but in reality, spot booking is always cheaper.

 Seek for local food

 Indian food is one of the most delicious cuisines in the world with a considerable price for the traveller.
-If you are ready to explore street foods, it gives you a variety in the menu and can be pocket friendly.
-Meals at local Dhabas or homestay that gives you the feel of local delicacies of a region without being tempered in the recipes are a potential escape from the decent restaurants.
-This experience can surprise you with different taste and help to explore the diversity of a place.
-Local street foods are actual authentic food for travellers to explore your taste buds with awe.
-India’s local cuisines offer a wide range for both vegetarians and non-vegetarian.
+If you are ready to explore street foods, it gives you a variety in the menu and can be pocket-friendly.
+Meals at local Dhabas or homestays that give you the feel of the local delicacies of a region without being tempered in the recipes are a potential escape from decent restaurants.
+This experience can surprise you with different tastes and help to explore the diversity of a place.
+Local street foods are actual authentic food for travellers to explore their taste buds with awe.
+India’s local cuisines offer a wide range for both vegetarians and non-vegetarians.

 On a tight budget, public transport makes life easier for travellers.
 The local transports are always a better option to save your penny than reserving a cab for the tour.
-I always prefer local state buses, shared taxis to cut down my travel expense conveniently.
+I always prefer local state buses and shared taxis to cut down my travel expenses conveniently.
 The easy availability of public transport has a fixed rate than hiring a cab which may overcharge you for travelling.
-If you have a short time in your hand and you need to hire a cab then I will recommend communicating with hotel staffs, the best way to avoid getting utterly deceived by local drivers.
-You may also request them to arrange the cab.
+If you have a short time in your hands and you need to hire a cab then I will recommend communicating with the hotel staff, the best way to avoid getting utterly deceived by local drivers.
+You may also request them to arrange a cab.

 Make new friends with the same plan

 For solo travellers, making new friends on the way with the same plan is always an ideal way to deal with the expense.
 While travelling meeting new people and forming a group is always a better way to explore the place.
 If you are liberal and can easily mix with new personalities is a perk for you, as you can split the bill of expenses on rides, food and accommodation.
-Most travelling destination remains as a dream because of the expense and unavailability of the fund.
-The universal rule of sharing can impact effectively on saving and let you explore the expensive destinations.
+Most travelling destinations remain a dream because of the expense and unavailability of the funds.
+The universal rule of sharing can impact you effectively on saving and let you explore expensive destinations.
 It is also fun to travel with a bunch of nomads heading for the same destinations.

 Skip popular markets for shopping